Reflections (Minnesota band)

-Reflections is an American progressive metalcore band formed in the Twin Cities, Minnesota in 2010.
+Reflections was an American progressive metalcore band formed in the Twin Cities, Minnesota in 2010.
 Their logo is the Japanese Kanji 王 (Ō), meaning king.

 History

 On April 28, 2012, Reflections released their debut album, The Fantasy Effect, which was home-produced and recorded by the band using Mixcraft 4, a Windows music recording and mixing program.
 Soon after releasing The Fantasy Effect, Reflections were signed to record labels eOne and Good Fight.
 Reflections' second album and record label debut, titled Exi(s)t, was released October 22, 2013.
 The album's first single, "My Cancer," was released for download through iTunes and all other digital retailers on September 10, 2013.
 Reflections simultaneously released a lyric video for the single through their YouTube channel.
 Exi(s)t debuted at #179 on the Billboard 200 chart, selling 1,972 copies within one week of release.

 It was announced that work for the band's third album would commence sometime in February 2015.
 On August 18, 2015, they released a music video for the song "Actias Luna" from the then upcoming album.
 Later, the album title was revealed as The Color Clear and was released through eOne and Good Fight on September 18, 2015.
 It was their best numbers and charting to date with a first week total of 3,025 copies sold and debuting at #6 on the Heatseekers Albums Chart, #15 on the Independent Albums and #96 on the Billboard 200 Chart.

 In late 2016, the band announced that they were to stop touring and take an indefinite hiatus.

 In late 2019, the band announced the hiatus would be ending and releasing a song on December 11, 2019.
 Francis was welcomed back to the band along with new member Logan Young.
 On February 20, 2020, the band released their fourth album, Willow, featuring a much heavier, chaotic style similar to Exi(s)t era.

 In 2021, the band released their EP titled Silhouette, consisting of 3 tracks written with guitarist Calle Thomer of Vildhjarta.

 In 2022, to celebrate the 10 year anniversary of the band's debut album, Reflections released The Fantasy Effect: Redux, a completely re-recorded and re-arranged version of their debut full-length The Fantasy Effect.

 In February 2023, vocalist Jake Wolf started the side project called "Surgeon".

-On the October 22, 2023, Reflections releases "Vain Words From Empty Minds" Redux as a single for their upcoming "Exi(s)t Redux" EP, releasing on the exact same date of 2024.
+On the October 22, 2023, Reflections released "Vain Words From Empty Minds" Redux as a single for their upcoming "Exi(s)t Redux" EP, releasing on the exact same date of 2024.
 Shortly after, Reflections releases "Scapegoat" as a surprise release.